-4.2 Training Requirements
+4.1 Training Requirements

-All technicians must complete training for proper and safe implementation of the procedures described herein, in accordance with the Field Operations Job Instruction Training Plan (AD[05]).
+All field ecologists must complete required safety training as defined in the NEON Chemical Hygiene Plan (AD[04]).
+Additionally, field ecologists must complete procedure-specific training for safety and implementation of this procedure as required in Field Operations Job Instruction Training Plan (AD[05]).
 This includes training in lab chemical safety and recognition of invasive species likely to be encountered - aquatic and terrestrial.
 Emphasis is on domain-specific species of concern likely to be encountered and the most appropriate inspection and cleaning techniques.
 As such, domain staff should familiarize themselves with known and potential invasive species likely to occur at field sites.
-Educational and outreach materials should be posted in highly visible locations at the support facility and locations such as truck binders, and be made readily available to seasonal staff and visitors.
+Educational and outreach materials should be posted in highly visible locations at the support facility and locations such as truck binders and be made readily available to seasonal staff and visitors.
 See, for example, fact sheets published by the US Forest Service: